GetPageSpeed/nginx-extras-docs/docs/lua/websocket.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-websocket [v0.9](https://github.com/openresty/lua-resty-websocket/releases/tag/v0.09){target=_blank} released on Dec 10 2021.
+This document describes lua-resty-websocket [v0.10](https://github.com/openresty/lua-resty-websocket/releases/tag/v0.10){target=_blank} released on Jan 19 2023.

 <hr />